Optimal Budget Aggregation with Star-Shaped Preference Domains: Specific star-shaped preference domains

 Observe that $0\le u_i(\q)\le 1$ for all distributions~$\q$.
 Moreover, $u_i(\q) = 1$ if and only if $\q = \p_i$, and $u_i(\q) = 0$ if and only if $q_j = 0$ for some $j\in M_i$.
 As discussed in \Cref{sec:intro}, Leontief utilities are based on the assumption that agents want all alternatives to receive as large a fraction of their ideal amounts as possible.
 The indifference curves of $\ell_1$ preferences and Leontief utilities are illustrated in \Cref{fig:indifference}.

 Leontief utility functions are peak-linear with $u_i(\p_i)=1$ and $u_i(\q)=0$ for all boundary distributions $\q$.
 In fact, as explained in the preliminaries, Leontief utilities are characterized by these properties: they are the only peak-linear utilities that assign utility $1$ to the peak and utility $0$ to all boundary distributions.
+Some useful concepts and insights on Leontief utilities are collected in Appendix \ref{sec:Leontiefcollection}.

 It is possible to refine Leontief utilities further by considering the \emph{leximin} over the quotients---that is, breaking ties in the smallest quotient using the second smallest quotient, and so on.
 This refinement is discussed in Appendix~\ref{sec:leximin}.